philippzabka/resilionator/README.md

 - ```createRightFrame``` and ```createLeftFrame```: Creates a paned window.
 If both frames are created, both will take up an equal amount of space.
 If only one frame is created it takes up the whole space.
 - ```createDualFrameView```: A more convenient way of creating the frames specified above.
 - ```createMenu```: Creates drop down menues.
-- ```createPopupWindow```: Creates a Toplevel style window which is appended to the root window.
+- ```createPopupWindow```: Creates a toplevel style window which is appended to the root window.
-- ```createCanvas```: Creates a FigureCanvas which is necessary to display figures which are generated from Matplotlib.
+- ```createCanvas```: Creates a canvas which is necessary form displaying figures which are generated from Matplotlib.
 - ```createScrollingFrame```: Creates a scrollable frame, which is appended to the main frame.

 ## Garbage collection for frames